Southern Cross Cable: Southern Cross NEXT

 Southern Cross NEXT entered service in July 2022.
+The cable starts from the Clovelly in Sydney to Los Angeles, where it will give carriers lower latency connections between Australia and the US.
+Branching units on the way link New Zealand, Fiji (to the islands of Suva and Savusavu), Kiribati and Tokelau.

 Interconnected cables

 A number of Pacific Island cables interconnect with Southern Cross, including the Tonga Cable System, the Interchange Cable System to Vanuatu, the TUI-Samoa cable linking Samoa to Fiji, and the Gondwana-1 system linking Australia to New Caledonia.
 The Honotua cable system links French Polynesia to the Southern Cross system in Hawaii.